netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 **In this release** we introduce significant improvements to Netdata Parents:

 1. **Streaming Compression**<br/>The communication between Netdata Agents is now compressed using LZ4 streaming compression, saving more than 70% of the bandwidth.
 TLS communication was already implemented and can be combined with compression.
-2. **Active-Active Parents Clusters**<br/>A Parents cluster of 2+ nodes can be configured by linking each of the parents to the others.
+2. **Active-Active Parents Clusters**<br/>A Parent cluster of 2+ nodes can be configured by linking each of the parents to the others.
 Our configuration can easily take care of the circular dependency this implies.
 For 2 nodes you configure : A->B and B<-A. For 3 nodes: A->B/C, B->A/C, C->A/B. Once the parents are setup, configure Netdata Agents to push metrics to any of them (for 2 Parent nodes: A/B, for 3 Parent nodes: A/B/C).
 Each Netdata Agent will send metrics to only one of the configured parents at a time.
 But any of them.
 Then the Parent agents will re-stream metrics to each other.
 3. **Replication of past data**<br/>Now Parents can request missing data from each other and the origin data collecting Agent.
 This works seamlessly when two agents connect to each other (both have to be latest version).
 They exchange information about the retention each has and they automatically fill the gaps of the Parent agent, ensuring no data are lost at the Parents, even if a Parent was offline for some time (the default max replication duration is 1 day, but it can be tuned in `stream.conf` - and the connecting Agent Child needs to have data for at least that long in order for them to be replicated).
 4. **Performance Improvements**<br/>Now Netdata Parents can digest about 700k metric values per second per origin Agent.
 This is a huge improvement over the previous one of 400k.
 Also, when establishing a connection, the agents can accept about 2k metadata definitions per second per origin Agent.
-We moved all metadata management to a separate thread and now we are experiencing 80k metric definitions per second per origin Agent, making new Agent connections enter the metrics streaming phase almost instantly.
+We moved all metadata management to a separate thread, and now we are experiencing 80k metric definitions per second per origin Agent, making new Agent connections enter the metrics streaming phase almost instantly.

-All these improvements establish a huge step forward in providing an infinite scalable monitoring infrastructure.
+All these improvements establish a huge step forward in providing an infinitely scalable monitoring infrastructure.

 </details>

 ### Database retention <a id="v1370-db-retention"></a>

 Many users think of Netdata Agent as an amazing single node-monitoring solution, offering limited real-time retention to metrics.
-This has changed slightly over the years as we introduced [`dbengine`](https://learn.netdata.cloud/docs/agent/database/engine#tiering-in-a-nutshell) for storing metrics and even with the introduction of [database tiering](https://learn.netdata.cloud/guides/longer-metrics-storage#tiering) at the previous release, that allows Netdata to downscale metrics and store them for a longer duration.
+This  changed slightly over the years as we introduced [`dbengine`](https://learn.netdata.cloud/docs/agent/database/engine#tiering-in-a-nutshell) for storing metrics and even with the introduction of [database tiering](https://learn.netdata.cloud/guides/longer-metrics-storage#tiering) at the previous release, allowing Netdata to downscale metrics and store them for a longer duration.

-In this release, we now enable tiering by default!
+As of this release, we now enable tiering by default!
 So, a typical Netdata Agent installation, with default settings, will now have 3 database tiers, **offering a retention of about 120 - 150 days**, using just 0.5 GB of disk space!

 This is coupled with another significant achievement.
 Traditionally, the Agent dashboard showed only currently collected metrics.
 The dashboard of Netdata Cloud however, should present all the metrics that were available for the selected time-frame, independently of whether they are currently being collected or not.
 This is especially important for highly volatile environments, like [Kubernetes](https://learn.netdata.cloud/docs/cloud/visualize/kubernetes), that metrics come and go all the time.